brywangsa/Web-AR---Alexandra/README.md

 This is a short code for augmented reality web inspired by other user.

 Open markers folder,
-scan image to open link and scan again to experience AR
+scan QR code to open link and scan markers to experience AR